YubicoLabs/yed-spoke-example/docs/docs/advanced-topics/update_shipment_status.md

 A new menu should appear.
 Configure it with the following values:

 - **Table**: Select Incident \[incident\]
-- Click the Add field value X times.
+- Click the Add field value button 3 times.
 Add the following fields and values
   - **Short description**: YubiEnterprise Shipment has failed for an unknown reason
   - **Description**: YED Shipment \[Add shipment request ID data pill\] has failed.
 Please check the YubiEnterprise console to begin troubleshooting. https://console.yubico.com/shipments/ \[Add shipment request ID data pill\]
   - **Caller**: Add the data pill Trigger > Requested Item Record > Created By